D.J. Moore Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Season Stats

-- So far this season, 27.3% of the 183 passes thrown by his team have gone Moore's way.

-- With four targets in the red zone this season, Moore has been on the receiving end of 20.0% of his team's 20 red zone pass attempts.
+- Moore (four red zone targets) has been the recipient of 20.0% of his team's 20 red zone pass attempts.

-- The Panthers, who rank 17th in the NFL in points scored, have attempted a pass 55.5% of the time while running the ball 44.5% of the time.
+- The Panthers, who rank 17th in the NFL in points scored, have attempted a pass 55.5% of the time while opting for the ground attack 44.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Vikings.